+There is an photo identification board within the ward.
+All staff are identified by name, job title and photograph.
 The staff team will make sure your treatment is of a high standard.
 All of the team will support you and be involved in caring for you.

 You can talk to any of the staff if you have any concerns, worries or questions about your treatment.

 You will have a Consultant Psychiatrist in charge of your treatment.
 The consultants at this hospital may be psychiatrists, psychologists or nurses.

 Other staff involved in your care could be: